Shadovaine/LCLibrary/File_and_Directory_Management/File_and_Directory_Commands.md

 | `\n` | Directs everything after it to print on a new line. |
 | `"mode"` | Rest of string prints on a new line. |

 ## Command: find

-## Description: Searches files and directories.
+## Description: Searches files and directories

 ## Syntax

 - `find [PATH] [OPTIONS] [EXPRESSION] [ACTION]`

 ### Options

 | Options | Descriptions | Examples |
 |---------|--------------|----------|
 | `-name` | Match filenames. | `find /home/path -name "*.backup"` |